 Lauralee joined Watsi on July 2nd, 2015.
 10 other people also joined Watsi on that day!
-Lauralee's most recent donation traveled 2,600 miles to support Lionel, a charming baby boy from Colombia, to fund clubfoot treatment so he can grow up healthy and active.
+Lauralee's most recent donation traveled 8,200 miles to support Alma, a 46-year-old woman from Philippines, to fund a surgery to heal a facial mass.

 Lionel is a charming five-month-old baby from Colombia.
 He was born near the northern coast and his parents are from Venezuela.
 After he was born, they moved to Medellin due to his father's job.
 Lionel was born with clubfoot of his right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and wearing shoes as he grows older.
 Fortunately, Lionel's family traveled to visit our Medical Partner Clínica Noel where they can offer life-changing treatment.
 There, surgeons will perform clubfoot repair surgery on March 22nd.
 Our medical partner is requesting $1,422 to fund Lionel's clubfoot repair.
 After treatment, he will be able to learn how to walk and live a fully active life ahead.
 His father said: "I hope my little champion can get his surgery, I pray for his wellbeing.
 I just want his feet to be normal and hope to see him walking like any other child."